 It was during the ministry of Elder Butler that the vision was cast for the current building, which was erected between 1992 and 1995.
 Elder Butler continued to shepherd the Riverside congregation followed by Elders Randolph P. Stafford and Samuel R. Hutchins.

-Today, Elder Furman Fordham, II, who began his service at Riverside Chapel in December 2006, pastors Riverside’s 650+-members.
+Today, Elder Furman Fordham, II, who began his service at Riverside Chapel in December 2006, pastors Riverside’s 650+ members toward the current vision.